NOC-OI/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 >
 > When working with `environment.yml` files it is often just as easy to rebuild the Conda
 > environment from scratch whenever you need to add or remove dependencies.
 To rebuild a Conda
-> environment from scratch you can pass the `--force` option to the `conda env create` command
+> environment from scratch you can pass the `--yes` option (or `--force` if you have an old version of Conda)
-> which will remove any existing environment directory before rebuilding it using the provided
+> to the `conda env create` command which will remove any existing environment directory before rebuilding it using the provided
 > environment file.
 > ~~~
-> $ conda env create --prefix ./env --file environment.yml --force
+> $ conda env create --prefix ./env --file environment.yml --yes
 > ~~~
 > {: .language-bash}
 {: .callout}